-Quick Summary: Survey Junkie is a website that rewards you with points for completing surveys online.
-Survey Junkie is a legit way to make money online in your free time.
+Bottom Line: Survey Junkie is a platform that rewards you with points for completing surveys online.
+Survey Junkie is a way for people to make extra money online in their free time.
 The minimum threshold for cashing out your points is 1,000 ($10).

 What is Survey Junkie?